Strategic Scaling of Test-Time Compute: A Bandit Learning Approach: Experiments

-\paragraph{MATH-500-Hard results.} \cref{fig:ucb-two} presents experimental results on the MATH-500-Hard-8 and MATH-500-Hard-16 datasets, which we constructed to include the most challenging questions in the MATH-500 benchmark.
+\textbf{MATH-500-Hard result.} \cref{fig:ucb-combined} (left) presents experimental results on the MATH-500-Hard-16 dataset, which was constructed to include the most challenging questions in the MATH-500 benchmark.
 We evaluate performance using the GT reward oracle, as PRM-based scores are less reliable on these difficult questions.
-On these datasets, \elimtext performs comparably to the uniform allocation baseline.
-In contrast, the alternative strategies introduced in \cref{sec:extensions}---particularly \entropytext{} and \ucbtext---achieve significantly better results.
-These findings highlight the benefits of incorporating more nuanced exploration strategies, such as those developed in \cref{sec:extensions}, for effective compute allocation on challenging benchmarks. \looseness=-1
+On this dataset, baseline methods and the vanilla version of our \cref{alg:methods} (\elimtext) doesn't performance well, as many questions can not be solved by the base LLM.
+However, we find alternative exploration rules introduced in \cref{sec:extensions}---particularly \entropytext{}---achieve significantly better results.
+These findings highlight the benefits of incorporating more nuanced exploration strategies, such as those developed in \cref{sec:extensions}, for effective compute allocation on challenging benchmarks.
+We defer more experiment results to \cref{app:math_hard}.

-\paragraph{Conclusion.} Across all evaluation benchmarks, our algorithms consistently outperform the uniform allocation baseline.
-Importantly, under the accuracy metric, \emph{our methods use the same number of LLM calls and reward oracle evaluations as the uniform baseline}---highlighting the efficiency gains achieved purely through strategic compute allocation in \cref{alg:methods}.
-On the challenging {MATH-500-Hard-8} and {MATH-500-Hard-16} datasets, we further demonstrate the benefits of incorporating more flexible exploration strategies, as introduced in \cref{sec:extensions}, which lead to improved performance under limited compute budget.
-See \cref{sec:analysis_empirical} for further analyses on the advantages of strategic allocation.